RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Main points for students in brief

-  * From 02 December on, on-campus courses are no longer permitted until further notice. **Teaching will exclusively take place online.** One exception are classes and on-campus events where personal attendance is vital because the participants depend on special rooms (such as laboratories) or other special framework conditions (e.g. bedside teaching).
-Another exception are courses for first-year students in bachelor’s and state examination study programmes that have already started.
-In accordance with the previous regulations, examinations can still take place.
-Access to the library remains as is.
+  * In light of the latest developments surrounding coronavirus infections and in light of the NRW state government’s decisions, further restrictions on teaching and examinations at HHU are inevitable.
+For details, please see the sections “teaching and studying” and “examinations”.
+  * The study rooms on campus that had been set up for participation in online courses have closed on 16 December until further notice.
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
-The only exceptions are for lecturers during their lectures, provided that the minimum distance of 1.5m to other persons can be maintained, and for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separation by (acrylic) glass) can be maintained there.
+The only exceptions are for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separation by (acrylic) glass) can be maintained there.
   * Persons who are required to undergo a period of self-isolation as stipulated in the General Regulations of the State of NRW must not enter HHU campus.
-  * On HHU campus, study rooms are available for the students.
-They are intended for those students who are on campus to attend an on-campus class and who wish to participate in one of the online activities before or after the on-campus class.
-You can find terms of use use under the topic ‘study rooms on campus’.
-  * The main canteen (Mensa) in Universitätsstraße is currently still open every weekday from 11.30am – 2pm.
-You must book a seat no longer than 48 hours ahead [via the Studierendenwerk website](https://www.stw-d.de/) if you want to have lunch there.
-The Mensa, Café Uno and Mensa Süd will all close on 16 December.
-The ‘Cafeteria Süd’ closed on 11 December 2020.
+  * All Studierendenwerk canteens and cafés closed on 16 December 2020.
   * The rectorate has passed [ new regulations to specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide almost university-wide specifications regarding flexible teaching and examination formats, withdrawals from exams and additional attempts at passing examinations during the covid-19 pandemic.

-Latest updated: 14 December 2020: Main points in brief; 11 December 2020:
+Latest updated: 18 December 2020: Main points in brief; teaching and studying;
-examinations; teaching and studying; study rooms on campus.
+examinations; study rooms on the campus.

 ## Students